Education is a continual experience and a lifelong commitment. We’re glad that you are considering pursuing education beyond traditional boundaries.

 To be considered for a dual enrollment class, you must have a 2.5 GPA and an ACT composite of 21, or the SAT equivalent, and the ACT subsection of 21, or the SAT equivalent, in the subject you wish to complete.
-You must be admitted to the university by August 1 for fall semester and December 1 for spring semester.
+You must be admitted to the university by August 1 for the fall semester and December 1 for the spring semester.

 Prerequisites vary by the course chosen and must be met prior to registration.
 You must earn a “C” or higher in the dual enrollment classes to continue with additional courses in that subject area.

 For questions about dual enrollment please contact our Director of Dual Enrollment, Conner Crocker.